dpakGit/DevOps_Traning/Git/README.md

 So, to clarify:

 SSH key authentication is necessary but not sufficient for accessing all repositories associated with a Git account.
 The user must also have the necessary permissions for each repository.
-[14/03, 4:59 pm] Maverick: how to save the file after modification if i am using vscode